 MCL 750.222a(1); MCL 750.227(1).

 What happens when a knife is carried in a vehicle?

-I cannot stress this enough—if you enter a vehicle, do not have on your person anything other than (1) a pocket knife (sometimes called a jack knife or a buck knife), (2) that only has one edge, and (3) is being carried as a tool and not as a dangerous, stabbing weapon.
+I cannot stress this enough—if you enter a vehicle, do not have on your person anything other than (1) a folding knife (sometimes called a pocket knife, jack knife, or buck knife) regardless of whether it’s single or double-edged, or (2) a non-folding knife that is single edged, and (3) as a tool and not as a dangerous, stabbing weapon.
 Any other knife will be considered carrying a concealed weapon and is illegal.

 So, how is a knife like a bowie knife or machete for hunting or a filet knife for fishing legally transported to the field?
-The knife has to be in a container and inaccessible to you and to the driver.
+My advice is to carry the knife in a container that is inaccessible to you and to the driver.
 MCL 750.222a(2).
-This means that the knife has to be in a case (knife case, gun case, tool box, tackle box) and in the trunk where no person inside the vehicle can get to the knife.
+This means that the knife should be in a case (knife case, gun case, tool box, tackle box) and in the trunk where no person inside the vehicle can get to the knife.